-2.3 ActiveX binding
+3.3 Automation binding

-The ActiveX binding is responsible for translating the table accesses to the LuaCOM object to ActiveX interface calls.
-Besides that, it also provides a mechanism for implementing ActiveX dispinterfaces using ordinary Lua tables.
+The Automation binding is responsible for translating the table accesses to the LuaCOM object into COM interface calls.
+Besides that, it also provides a mechanism for implementing dispinterfaces using ordinary Lua tables.

-2.3.1 Implementing dispinterfaces in Lua
+3.3.1 Implementing dispinterfaces in Lua

-The ActiveX binding has a C++ class that implements a generic IDispatch interface.
+The Automation binding has a C++ class called tLuaDispatch that implements a generic IDispatch interface.
 The implementation of this class translates the method calls and property accesses done on the objects of this class to Lua calls and table accesses.
-So, one may implement an ActiveX interface entirely in Lua provided it has a type library describing it.
+So, one may implement a dispinterface entirely in Lua, provided it has a type library describing it.
 This type library may be a stand-alone one (referenced by its location on the file system) or may be associated with some registered component.
 In this case, it may be referenced by the ProgID of the component.

 The C++ objects of this class can be used in any place where an IDispatch or IUnknown interface is expected.
-Follows a sample implementation of an ActiveX dispinterface in Lua.
+LuaCOM takes care of these conversion.
+Follows a sample implementation of a dispinterface in Lua.

 '''

 -- Creates and fills the Lua table that will implement the

--- ActiveX interface
+-- COM interface

 events_table = {}

-function events_table:AfterUpdate()

-print("AfterUpdate called!")
+function events_table:AfterUpdate() print("AfterUpdate called!")

 end

--- Here we implement the interface DCalendarEvents, which is part

--- of the Microsoft(R) Calendar object, whose ProgID is MSCAL.Calendar
+-- Here we implement the interface DCalendarEvents, which is part -- of the Microsoft(R) Calendar object, whose ProgID is MSCAL.Calendar '''

+'''

 events_obj = luacom.ImplInterface(

 events_table,

 "MSCAL.Calendar",

 "DCalendarEvents")

 -- Checks for errors

+--

 if events_obj == nil then

 print("Implementation failed")

 exit(1)

 end

 -- Tests the interface: this must generate a call to the events:AfterUpdate

 -- defined above

+--

+events_obj:AfterUpdate()

-events_obj:AfterUpdate() '''
+'''